mattdesl/pen-plotter-blog-post/markdown/Part-1.md

 <sub><em>— Vera Molnár, No Title, 1968</em></sub>

-In this post, I'll try to explain some of my workflow when developing new pen plotter prints, and show some of the tools I've been building to help me organize my process.
+In this post, I'll try to explain some of my workflow when developing new pen plotter prints, and show some of the tools I've been building to help organize my process.

 # Development Environment